hankzhang2003/spotify-billboard-analysis/README.md

 ![Genres](/images/genresJoined.png)

 This graph shows the frequency of the top 30 genres over the time period.
 Songs that have remained on the chart for multiple weeks are counted multiple times.
+This seems well balanced, with all different kinds of genres represented.

 ### Genre Histogram (Unique)